More Than a Tour Guide

 The Sorgs met Espinosa about three weeks before their baby was born.

 Like most families that Espinosa sees, the Sorgs received a tour of IU Health Methodist Hospital Labor and Delivery, Postpartum, NICU, and Riley Hospital NICU.
-They were provided with behind-the-scenes information about hospital check in, how to navigate the People Mover, and where to eat.
+They were provided with behind-the-scenes information about hospital check in, how to navigate, and where to eat.

 “Typically, when I meet families for the first time they’ve already had an ultra sound and they are waiting for a tour of campus.
 Ninety percent of the time they’ve never even been to the campus,” said Espinosa, who obtained her degree in Spanish and International Studies from Indiana University.
 She says it’s a bonus that she can converse with Spanish-speaking families.